“Nothing in particular.”

 nothing in particular

-Use "nothing in particular" when someone asks what you want, but you don't have any preferences.
+Use "nothing in particular" when someone asks for your opinion, but you don't really have one:

-English speakers use this phrase because there's a difference between not wanting anything (like when you don't want anything to drink) and not wanting anything in particular (like when you do want something to drink, but you don't have a strong idea about which beverage you want to have)
+We use this phrase because there's a difference between not wanting anything (like when you don't want anything to drink) and not wanting anything in particular (like when you do want something to drink, but you don't have a strong idea about which drink you want)

 in particular